Darwin Hills

 The Darwin Hills are a mountain range in Inyo County, California, situated near the Argus Range, Panamint Range, and Inyo Mountains.
 Darwin Falls and the Darwin Falls Wilderness are located in the Darwin Hills.
 They were named after Dr. Darwin French, a local rancher, miner and explorer.
-At 6010 ft, the summit of Ophir Mountain is the highest point of the Darwin Hills.
+At 6010 ft, the summit of Ophir Mountain is the highest point of Darwin Hills.